VikashS/VikashS/README.md

 - ⚡ Check out my Medium **I blog occasionally** but sharing my knowledge through creating content about designing and productionizing ML systems

 - 👱🏻 Because I am not 100% a robot,so I am also invest some time self-development.
-Cooking, gor for cycling, swimming for long hour are always my favourite. <br/>
+Cooking, go for cycling, swimming for long hour are always my favourite. <br/>

 ### About my primary skills